DennisSchmitz/Jovian_archive/README.md

 **Viral and bacterial heatmaps that are stratified to different taxonomic levels give an overview of the complete dataset:**
 ![Jovian_heatmap_PRJNA491626-public-dataset.PNG](../assets/images/screenshots/Jovian_heatmap_PRJNA491626-public-dataset.png?raw=true)

-**Lastly, interactive tables that are functionally similar to popular spreadsheet programs allow in-depth analysis and interactive filtering for certain metrics (e.g. taxonomic level (species up to superkingdom), length, number of ORFs, percentage GC, depth of coverage, etc.):**
+**All classified scaffolds and their metrics are presented through interactive tables that are functionally similar to popular spreadsheet programs.
+Allowing filtering for certain metrics, e.g. taxonomic level (species up to superkingdom), length, number of ORFs, percentage GC, depth of coverage, etc. to facilitate in-depth analyses:**
 ![Jovian_classified-scaffolds_PRJNA491626-public-dataset.png](../assets/images/screenshots/Jovian_classified-scaffolds_PRJNA491626-public-dataset.png?raw=true)

-**Likewise, any scaffold that could not be classified ("dark matter") is reported in a similar interactive table for further investigation:**
+**Any scaffold that could not be classified ("dark matter") is reported in a similar interactive table for further investigation:**
 ![Jovian_dark-matter_PRJNA491626-public-dataset.PNG](../assets/images/screenshots/Jovian_dark-matter_PRJNA491626-public-dataset.PNG?raw=true)

 **All classified scaffolds are also cross-referenced against the NCBI host information and the Virus-Host database:**